fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 It's all first principles thinking, figuring out _what_ rules exist for _which_ reason, and abusing those where perception seems to deviate from reality.

-A decent part is about priorisation and time management.
+A decent part is about prioritization and time management.
 Being busy does not mean being effective.

 A low information diet (massively reducing social media, news and the like)